strblr/react-stored/README.md

 // to set them explicitly to these values :

 config({
-  // IMPORTANT : A seemless prefix to ALL your keys,
+  // IMPORTANT : A seemless prefix to ALL your keys, this has to be specific
-  // this has to be specific to your app :
+  // to your app :
   keyPrefix: '',

-  // The storage to be used (could be replaced with
+  // The storage to be used (could be replaced with an in-memory alternative,
-  // an in-memory alternative, sessionStorage, a cookie-based storage, etc.) :
+  // sessionStorage, a cookie-based storage, etc. See FAQ) :
   storage: window.localStorage,

-  // When true, real-time auto-sync is extended across
+  // When true, real-time auto-sync is extended across all browser tabs
-  // all browser tabs sharing the same origin :
+  // sharing the same origin :
   crossTab: false,

   // A function that should transform JSON into a string :